jeanbaptistemora/fluidattacks-universe2/docs/src/docs/machine/web/vulnerabilities/management/treatments.md

 risk treatments.
-They can also suggest treating a vulnerability as **Permanently accepted**, but the only role that can approve it is the **user manager**.
+They can also suggest treating a vulnerability as **Permanently accepted**, but the only roles that can approve it are either the **user manager** or the **vulnerability manager**.

 ![Confirmation](https://res.cloudinary.com/fluid-attacks/image/upload/v1646420467/docs/web/vulnerabilities/management/treatments_confirmation.png)

+Both the user manager or the
+vulnerability manager can
-The user manager can either approve or reject a **Permanently accepted** treatment request.
+either approve or reject a
+**Permanently accepted** treatment
+request.
 To do this,
 they need to select a
 vulnerability and click on the